First, The Painting

 |Thomas Nelson, Jr, VA||Carter Braxton, VA||John Penn, NC|

 |James Smith, PA||Thomas Stone, MD||Francis Lightfoot Lee, VA|

 Then, The Quilt

 Reproducing the 47 men in thread took approximately 14 months to thread paint each gentleman’s clothing.
-The larger signers, such as John Adams (center in brown), is 27” tall and due to his size, each piece of his clothing had to be thread painted separately and put back together like a puzzle.
+The larger signers, such as John Adams (center in brown), are 27” tall and due to his size, each piece of his clothing had to be thread painted separately and put back together like a puzzle.
 Richard Henry Lee, on the left in gray in a chair, required 13 pieces to outfit him and each piece had to be thread painted to size so Lee fit perfectly in his chair.
 John Hancock quite fittingly sits in the large chair to the right to receive the document.
 Yet again he had to be thread painted perfectly to fit into his chair

 The photo of John Trumbull’s painting was acquired from the Architect of the Capitol.
 The photo was quite dark so to assure the faces were authentic to the original painting, each head was individually painted with Tsukineko inks to represent each face as close as possible to the original.
 A year was required to complete all 47 faces.

 The background for the Declaration of Independence quilt was painted in Photoshop and custom printed on fabric.
 The original working pattern used was in proportion to the original painting.
 Each thread-painted figure had to be to the exact size so as to fit perfectly on the printed background fabric.
 Even being 1/16” off on any figure would present a major problem.